Israt055/audi_used_car_analysis-/README.md

 4. Find the percentage of unique values and reset the index,rename and round the catergorical variables
 5. Data Analysis using NumPy and Pandas
 6. Data Visualization: Bar plot, subplots using matplotlib and seaborn
+7. Visualising the dataset using barplots
+8. What are the top 5 selling car models in the dataset?
+9. What's the average selling price of the top 5 selling car models?
+10. What's the total sale of the top 5 selling car models?

 # Exploring the data using different data visualization plots: